 Who We Are

 Sullivan Public is a community artspace and home to Studio Jessie Lazar, a ceramic studio and shop specializing in handmade pottery, home goods and vintage.
-We feature beautiful rugs by Vintage Marroc, Handmade bags and clothing from Namai Studio, exciting additions joining fall 2025.
+We feature beautiful rugs by Vintage Marroc, Handmade bags and clothing from Namai Studio.
+We are host to fine vintage and antique decor retailer Surface + Shape and to Concrete Spa, offering excellent vintage home goods as well as repair and restore services for furniture.

 We are also the proud home of Kristin Texiera’s and Travis Webber’s painting studios.
 Wonderful creative additions to our growing community at SP.